 We adapt to both the good and the bad.
-Maybe you realized you can’t really afford the penthouse apartment you sprung on, so when your lease is up, you move into a smaller place for much less rent.
+Maybe you realized you can’t really afford the penthouse apartment you sprung on, so when your lease is up, you move into a studio you can afford.
 That might feel sad for a while, but like the upgrades, you get used to it after some time.

 Unless things are really bad: raccoons living in the walls or bat swooping over your head while you sleep.
 Even then, maybe you’d find that the racoons eat your garbage so you don’t have to take it out as often and the bats keep your place mosquito free.
 Pros and cons, right?